davidgiven/fluxengine/README.md

 https://www.mars.org/home/rob/proj/hfs.
 It is GPL 2.0 licensed.
 Please see the contents of the directory for the full text.

+As an exception, `dep/verdigris` contains a partial copy of the verdigris package, taken from https://github.com/woboq/verdigris.
+It is dual LGPL/GPLv2 licensed.
+Please see the contents of the directory for the full text.

 __Important:__ Because of all these exceptions, if you distribute the FluxEngine package as a whole, you must comply with the terms of _all_ of the licensing terms.
 This means that __effectively the FluxEngine package is